priyanshu-creator380/randc/README.md

 *   **JavaScript:** This makes things move and react when you click or scroll.
 *   **Bootstrap:** A helper tool that makes it easier to make the website look good on different screen sizes.
 *   **Font Awesome:** This gives us all the cool little icons (like phone, email, social media).

+## How to use it
+1. Download the zip folder.
+2. Extract the folder in your folder where you want to save it
+3. I used xampp server to run on local server so you could also download it.
+4. Start xampp server
+5. open browser and search `localhost/foldername`
+6. Keep in mind if you are using xampp save the extracted folder in xampp/htdocs